 7. Stay safe in the hotel

-From asking the front desk clerk not to say your room number out loud to put a door stopper, there are plenty of tips to stay safe.
+There are plenty of tips to stay safe, from asking the front desk clerk not to say your room number out loud to put a door stopper.

 Extra tip: before leaving your accommodation, write down the address in the local language.
 Thus, even if you do not speak the language, you can return without a problem.

-8. Share your itinerary with someone you trust
+8. Share your plan with someone you trust

 9. Prepare a digital copy of your documents

-Before you travel, make a digital copy of your passport, cards and other documents and mail them to yourself or upload them to the cloud.
+Before travelling, make a digital copy of your passport, cards and other documents and mail them to yourself or upload them to the cloud.
 So, whatever happens, you will have them at hand.

 10. Talk to the hotel employees